-Option Data Type Description mimetyp e string You can include this property to specify the MIME type of the source.
-For example, s:mimetype "text/html". orderBy strin g, varia ble, list You can include this property to order the result set by a field name, a bound variable, or a list of names or bound variables. paramete RDF list You can include this property to list any URL parameters as name-value pairs.
-For example, the s:parameter property below adds format to return results in CSV format and the named-graph-uri parameter to target a specific layer in a graphmart. s:parameter [ s:name "format" ; s:value "csv" ] , If you are creating a view, you can include variables in the s:parameter list.
-When another query is run against a view with variables, that query can map the variables through the view by including predicates in the CONSTRUCT clause. partition By strin g, varia ble, list The GDI attempts to partition queries automatically across the available cores (slices) in AnzoGraph.
+Option Туре Description method string You can include this property to specify the HTTP method.
+For example, s:method "GET" or s:method "POST". mimetype string You can include this property to specify the MIME type of the source.
+For example, s:mimetype "text/html". orderBy string, variable, list You can include this property to order the result set by a field name, a bound variable, or a list of names or bound variables. parameter RDF list You can include this property to list any URL parameters as name-value pairs.
+For example, the s:parameter property below adds format to return results in CSV format and the named-graph-uri parameter to target a specific layer in a graphmart. s:parameter [ s:name "format" ; s:value "csv" ] , [ s:name "named-graph-uri" ; s:value "http://cambridgesemantics.com/Layer/d541" If you are creating a view, you can include variables in the s:parameter list.
+When another query is run against a view with variables, that query can map the variables through the view by including predicates in the CONSTRUCT clause. partitionBy string, variable, list The GDI attempts to partition queries automatically across the available cores (slices) in AnzoGraph.
 To determine how to partition the query, the GDI uses metadata from the source.
-It looks for any column in an index, preferring the primary key column if it is interpolable.
+It looks for any column in an index, preferring the primary key

+Option Туре Description column if it is interpolable.
 However, it only considers the first column in any index on the table.
 After determining the partition column, the GDI does a MIN/MAX on the column as well as a basic sizing query.
 To specify which column or columns the GDI should partition on, you can include the partitionBy property in the query.
-The property supports a list of source field names, bound variables, or the object s:auto, which forces the GDI to partition the data when the source does not define partitioning metadata.

-Option Data Type Description proxy string or RDF list Include this property to specify proxy information if a proxy is used.
-The value can be a string, such as s:proxy "host_url:port_number", or an RDF list that includes host and port properties, such as s:proxy [ s:host "host_url" ; s:port port_number ]. trust string Include this property to set the level of trust for the source's SSL certificate.
+The property supports a list of source field names, bound variables, or the object s:auto, which forces the GDI to partition the data when the source does not define partitioning metadata. proxy string or RDF list Include this property to specify proxy information if a proxy is used.
+The value can be a string, such as s:proxy "host url:port_number", or an RDF list that includes host and port properties, such as s:proxy [ s:host "host_url" ; s:port port_number ]. trust string Include this property to set the level of trust for the source's SSL certificate.
 The value can be either "system" or "all".